Drug and Alcohol Abuse Prevention Program (DAAPP)

 CCSJ Sanctions (Student Code of Conduct)

-Alcohol Use: Use, possession, distribution, or being under the influence of alcoholic beverages or paraphernalia except as expressly permitted by law on University premises or at University-sponsored activities or except when explicitly authorized by CCSJ Policies, Regulations and Procedures is prohibited.
+Alcohol Use: Use, possession, distribution, or being under the influence of alcohol or paraphernalia except as expressly permitted by law on College premises or at College-sponsored events or except when explicitly authorized by CCSJ Policies, Regulations and Procedures is prohibited.
 Persons having control of and/or in the area in which and when the prohibited beverage is found shall be charged with violating the Student Code of Conduct Code.

 Alcohol Use | Â |